 What happens next is this:

 - Pre-camping letter.
 We usually send it a week before the start.
-Here you'll find information about the group meeting, guide contacts, and other details of the trip.
-If there is something you don't understand – be sure to check it out with the coordinator!
+Here you'll find information about the group meeting, team leader contacts, and other details of the trip.
+If there is something you don't understand – be sure to check it out with the consultant!

 - How to wear a backpack, how to walk.
-Before you go to the route, your guide will check your backpacks, will tell you how to adjust them and how to move better on the mountain roads.
+Before you go to the route, your team leader will check your backpacks, will tell you how to adjust them and how to move better on the mountain roads.

 - How to pitch your tents and what place to choose.
-As soon as you arrive in the camp, your guide will show you how to pitch your tents and will advise you on the best place to pitch your tents.
+As soon as you arrive in the camp, your team leader will show you how to pitch your tents and will advise you on the best place to pitch your tents.

-- In the morning, the guide wakes up the people on duty.
+- In the morning, the team leader wakes up the people on duty.
 Usually we get up at 6-8 a.m. and leave camp by 11 a.m. at the latest.
 Time depends on the upcoming crossing.

 - SMS at the checkpoints.
-At the summits (or other checkpoints) the guide sends sms to the coordinator.
+At the summits (or other checkpoints) the team leader sends sms to the consultant.
 This way we know that all is well with the group and can write about it in social networks – so your relatives do not worry.

 - Certificate giving out at the end of the hike.
 After the hike, we give out certificates confirming your participation in the program.
 You can hang them on your wall and show them to all your friends).

 - Quality Control.
-A few days after the end of the hike, we will call you and ask a few questions about the organization of the hike and the work of the guide.
+A few days after the end of the hike, we will call you and ask a few questions about the organization of the hike and the work of the team leader.
 Answer as honestly as possible, because it is your answers that allow us to become better.

 Safety on the route

-It is the guide's responsibility to ensure the maximum safety of the group along the route.
+It is the team leader's responsibility to ensure the maximum safety of the group along the route.
 It is the safety of the hike that is our top priority.

-In emergency situations, the guide's decisions to change the route or stop climbing are non-negotiable and subject to immediate implementation.
+In emergency situations, the team leader's decisions to change the route or stop climbing are non-negotiable and subject to immediate implementation.
 The mountains will stand for a long time, and you will come back to them.

 All groups are registered in the Ministry of Emergency Situations or other rescue services, where they are.